-RECOMMENDATION: in support of Policy 7 the following actions are proposed.
+RECOMMENDATION: in support of Policy 7 the following actions are recommended.

 - i.
-A study to consider improvements to West End Lane around the three West Hampstead stations, including widening of the bridges over the railway lines. - ii.
-The introduction of a lane rental scheme for road works in the Area. - iii.
-The introduction of measures to prevent delivery lorries obstructing main roads in the Area. - iv.
-Measures to promote a reduction in car use such as car free developments and car club spaces. - v.
-Measures to promote electric cars, including charging points and dedicated parking spaces. - vi.
-Measures to monitor the air quality of the Area particularly on West End Lane and to publicly publish this information.
+A study to consider improvements to West End Lane around the three West Hampstead stations including the possibility of widening the bridges over the railway lines, to give more space to pedestrians and cyclists. - The introduction of a lane rental scheme for road works in the Area. - iii.
+The introduction of measures, including tough penalties, to prevent delivery lorries obstructing main roads in the Area. - iv.
+Measures to monitor the air quality of the Area particularly on West End Lane and to publicly publish this information. - D13.

-D13.
 Cycling: The London Plan (6.33) states that "the Mayor is committed to seeing a revolution in cycling in London.
 The quality and safety of London's street environment should be improved to make the experience of cycling more pleasant and an increasingly viable alternative to the private car".
 The CSS (Policy CS11) says the Camden Council will "continue to improve facilities for cyclists, including increasing the availability of cycle parking...and enhancing cycle links".
 With more and more journeys in the Area being made by bicycle, better facilities and infrastructure are needed to accommodate and ensure the safety of such journeys.

-POLICY 8: Development shall allow for improved provision for cycling throughout the Area and encourage cycling in the wider area.
+POLICY 8: Development shall promote improved provision for cycling throughout the Area and encourage cycling in the wider area.